deltachat/chatmail/README.md

 ## Deploying your own chatmail server

-We subsequently use `CHATMAIL_DOMAIN` as a placeholder for your fully qualified DNS domain name (FQDN), for example `chat.example.org`.
+We use `chat.example.org` as the chatmail domain in the following steps.
+Please substitute it with your own domain.

 1. Install the `cmdeploy` command in a virtualenv